 Best travel period

-The best time for mountain hiking is June to October.
+The best time for mountain hiking happens between June and October.
 However, snow can fall in the mountains at any time.
-Typical in the summer months are thunderstorms, which usually take place in the afternoon.
-The easy tours on the Nordkette can usually be done all year round, if there is not too much snow.
-In snowy winters follow the safety instructions on site.
+Thunderstorms are typical in the summer months and usually take place in the afternoon.
+The easy tours on the Nordkette mountain range can usually be done all year round, if there is not too much snow.
+In very snowy winters always follow the safety instructions on site.

-Usually it’s t-shirt weather in the summer in Innsbruck.
+Usually it’s t-shirt weather in the Innsbruck summer.
 Sometimes a light jacket is necessary.
-The weather can change quickly in summer also during a day, definitely observe the weather and check before a tour.
+The weather can change quickly in summer so please observe the weather over the course of the day and aswell as in your preperation before a tour.
 Best local weather service: www.zamg.ac.at

 How to get there